Route 10 (Uruguay)

 Route 10 is a national route of Uruguay.
 In 1983, it was assigned the name Juan Díaz de Solís, honouring the Spanish navigator.

-The distance notation along Route 10 uses the same Kilometre Zero reference as Routes 1, 3, 5, 6, 7, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in the Centro of Montevideo.
+The distance notation along Route 10 uses the same Kilometre Zero reference as Routes 1, 3, 5, 6, 7, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in Central Montevideo.
 Aguas Dulces is at km 277 of Route 10.

 There are three parts that constitute Route 10, all of them close to the coastline.
 Their total length amounts to about 162 km.

 A less mentioned part starts by splitting off Ruta Interbalnearia after the bridge of Arroyo Pando and at its junction with Route 34, in Canelones Department.
 It runs for about 7 km and stops at the resort Marindia.